 What is Comparative Advantage?

 Comparative advantage is based on the opportunity cost of producing a good.
-If a Country can produce a particular good at a lower opportunity cost (by losing an opportunity for production of other goods) than any other country then it is said to have a comparative advantage.
+If a Country can produce a particular good at a lower opportunity cost (by losing an opportunity for the production of other goods) than any other country then it is said to have a comparative advantage.

 Few examples of comparative advantage are:

 - If the US and Japan have an option to produce wheat or rice but not both.
 The US could produce 30 units of wheat or 10 units of rice and Japan can produce 15 units of wheat or 30 units of rice.
 Thus, the opportunity cost of wheat is 3 units of wheat for 1 unit of rice for the US whereas 0.5 units of wheat for each unit of rice for Japan.
-Thus, Japan has a comparative advantage on the production of rice since it has a lower opportunity cost.
+Thus, Japan has a comparative advantage in the production of rice since it has a lower opportunity cost.